-Now that you’ve seen the many perks of becoming a virtual assistant, you must be wondering how you can get started.
+Now that you’ve seen the many perks of becoming a virtual assistant, you must wonder how to get started.
 It’s not so hard.
 Let’s see the nine easy steps you can follow.

 #1 Identify Market Requirements

-It’s always a good idea to go online and check job listings to determine what VA services are needed.
+It’s always a good idea to check job listings online to determine what VA services are needed.
 To have a successful virtual assistant job, you must know all the skills clients seek.
 It will make your life easier when you decide what services you’ll personally offer.